fangq/mcxcl/README.md

 * if you have a Linux laptop, open a terminal, and type `locate libOpenCL.so`, ** **Expected result**: you should see one or multiple libOpenCL files

-If the `OpenCL.dll` file is not found on your system, please read the below sections.
+If the `OpenCL.dll` file is not found on your Windows machine, please read the below sections.
 Otherwise, please go to Step 2: Install MATLAB.

 #### Computers without discrete GPUs